 Being with a group of like-minded people has given me the ability to make a more impactful contribution to the community and a definitive voice that can affect change.
 I have formed lifelong friendships with an amazing group of women and men whose love and caring for the community is inspiring.

-I joined 100 Women Strong because I believe passionately in trying to make my local community a safer, kinder and more just place for all people.
-As a Court Appointed Special Advocate (CASA) in abuse and neglect cases from 2007 through 2017, I saw first hand the need for engaged and committed adults to improving outcomes for children.
-A member since 2012, I have found that 100WomenStrong’s impact is profound and far reaching.
-And on top of that, I’ve made some lifelong friendships.
+I joined 100 Women Strong in 2012 because I want to make my local community a safer, kinder, and more just place for all people – especially children.
+As a Court Appointed Special Advocate (CASA) in abuse and neglect cases from 2007 through 2017, I know how important it is to have smart, engaged and committed adults working with those most vulnerable in our community.
+I’m honored to be a part of 100WomenStrong’s impact – as it is both profound and far reaching.

 I grew up in a very philanthropic family and carried that forward as I grew up, and now through my own family.
 My family and I enjoy giving back to our community and advocating for those who may not have a voice.
 I joined 100WomenStrong because I knew I would be a part of something much bigger, alongside like-minded women and a few good men, who share a common goal to help lift our community in a positive way.
 Our investment in 100 Women Strong individually may not move mountains, but our contributions collectively award us all a chance to accomplish something truly remarkable.
 I absolutely wanted to be a part of that!